 Our standard of excellence is maintained by an active and committed graduate student body that organizes biannual conferences and publishes, with the assistance of the faculty, La Fusta, one of the first and most prominent graduate journals at Rutgers University and in the country.

 Complete applications received by January 1st are given priority in financial aid decisions for students matriculating in September.
-Applications received after January 1st may still be considered.
+Applications submitted by January 10th may still be considered.

 Four-year Excellence Fellowship packages, typically include two years of Teaching Assistantship.
 Three- or four-year Teaching Assistantship offers are available on a competitive basis.
 This package consists of a stipend, tuition coverage, and a fee waiver.
 Very good health benefits are also available.
 Students may also have the opportunity to be appointed as PTLs (part-time lecturers) and as instructors in the Department’s undergraduate summer programs at Rutgers and in our Summer Program in Rome, Italy.

 Application forms (including the application forms for fellowships and assistantships) and copies of the Graduate School catalog are available online from the Office of Graduate and Professional Admissions.

 · Three letters of recommendation from persons familiar with the applicant's work;

 · A statement of purpose, indicating the applicant’s current academic interests and long-term